BJones47/Linear-Regression/README.md

 # Linear-Regression
-Using machine learning, get the features and labels from the csv and perform cross fold validation and linear regression.
+Using machine learning, get the features and labels from the CSV and perform k-fold cross-validation and linear regression.
+After, calculate the root mean squared error and print it out in table format for each fold.